apache/druid/docs/release-info/upgrade-notes.md

   ~ under the License.
   -->

-The upgrade notes assume that you are upgrading from the preceding version of Druid.
-If you are upgrading across multiple versions, make sure you read the upgrade notes for all the versions.
+The upgrade notes assume that you are upgrading from the Druid version that immediately precedes your target version.
+If you are upgrading across multiple versions, make sure you read the upgrade notes for all the intermediate versions.

 For the full release notes for a specific version, see the [releases page](https://github.com/apache/druid/releases).